-Dealing with overseas suppliers is always a tricky process for most, even experienced importers can run into roadblocks.
+Dealing with overseas suppliers is always a tricky process, even experienced importers can run into roadblocks.

 What happens when your supplier requests a letter of credit (LC) to protect them against non-payment on shipping?
 Let’s take a look.